Update VMware tools for Performance Cloud VMware virtual machines

 A reboot may be required.

-5. Eject the mounted DVD drive (this may no longer be necessary in newer versions)
+5. Eject the mounted DVD drive if necessary.

 6. Repeat for all virtual machine(s)